Here's Apple's huge apology for slowing down your old iPhone

 "We know that some of you feel Apple has let you down.
 We apologize."

-You can read Apple's full letter to customers below, and read more about Apple's battery slowdown in our FAQ and Apple's official guide.
+You can read Apple's full letter to customers below, and read more about Apple's battery slowdown in our FAQ.

 A Message to Our Customers about iPhone Batteries and Performance